STechQ/cdn/documentation/nar/NarMdDocs/studio-nar-problems-solutions.md

 ### **1.4.Retrieve the user information logged into NAR**

 To **retrieve the user information logged into NAR** on the UI page, the following command is used.
 You can get this response when you open the screen within NAR because the NAR shell provides this information.
 Therefore, you cannot get this information while testing in Studio.
-If you are in Studio, you can simulate it by using **Container Services File**.
+If you are in Studio, you can simulate it by using **Container Services File**, click <a href="https://jira.isbank/confluence/display/JE/5.+Studio+Integration+Of+UI+Projects" target="_blank">"Using NAR container services file in Studio"</a>.

 ```ts
 let userContext: any = quick.containerServices?.getUserContext?.();